daxitaseervi/YouTube-UI-Clone/README.md

 ﻿# YouTube-UI-Clone
 A static front-end clone of the YouTube homepage built using HTML and CSS.
 This project focuses on practicing layout design, positioning, and UI structuring.
-This project was built as part of a YouTube course by Supersimpledev to improve HTML and CSS fundamentals.

-Overview:
 The interface replicates key parts of YouTube, including the header, sidebar navigation, and video grid.
 It is a purely front-end project with no JavaScript functionality.
+This project was built as part of a YouTube course by Supersimpledev to improve HTML and CSS fundamentals.

 Features:
 - Header with search bar and icons